-Let us consider the example of can-revoke shown in table 3 and interpret it in context of the hierarchies of figures 2 and 3.
+Let us consider the example of can-revoke shown in Table 3 and interpret it in context of the hierarchies of Figs 2 and 3.
 Let Alice be a member of PSO1, and let this be the only administrative role she has.
 Alice is authorized to strongly revoke membership of users from roles E1, PE1 and QE1.
-Table 4(a) illustrates whether or not Alice can strongly revoke membership of a user from role E1.
-The effect of Alice's strong revocation of each of these users from E1 is shown in table 4(b).
-Alice is not allowed to strongly revoke Dave and Eve from E1 because they are members of senior roles outside the scope of Alice's revoking authority.
-If Alice was assigned to the DSO role she could strongly revoke Dave from E1 but still would not be able to strongly revoke Eve's membership in E1.
-In order to strongly revoke Eve from E1, Alice needs to be in the SSO role.
+Table 5(a) illustrates whether or not Alice can strongly revoke membership of a user from role E1.
+The effect of Alice's strong revocation of each of these users from E1 is shown in Table 5(b).
+Alice is not allowed to strongly revoke Dave and Eve from E1 because they are members